 There is support within the industry from professional bodies such as the Association of Residential Letting Agents (ARLA), the National Landlords Association (NLA) and Residential Landlords Association (RLA) for improved regulation of letting/managing agents in order to drive up standards.

 However, there is resistance amongst professional bodies in the sector to the Government’s announcement in the Autumn Statement 2016 of an intention to legislate to ban letting agent fees for tenants.
-The Government has said that it will carry out a consultation exercise in the Spring before introducing legislation.
+The Government published a consultation paper, Banning letting agent fees paid by tenants, on 7 April; responses can be submitted up to 2 June 2017.